MQTT Extended Status Investigation (Issue #1938)

 toggle-mutecommand → query currentteams/microphonestatetoggle-videocommand → query currentteams/camerastate- Home automation can check state before deciding action

-Synergy: The generic publish() method serves both status publishing (this issue) and command acknowledgments (MQTT commands).
+Synergy: The generic publish() method serves both status publishing (this issue) and command acknowledgments (potential MQTT commands feature).

 References